Emergencies

 Siren warning on your mobile phone

-Beginning in 2023, siren warnings will also sound on your mobile phone.
+Beginning in 2023, siren warnings also sound on your mobile phone.

 The mobile siren is tested at the same time as the physical sirens – every year on the first Wednesday in May at 12.00.